Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) “Within reason” is defined as an order that does not directly violate, or cause an indirect violation of the Articles of Service.*

-3) All Corporation Personnel are not allowed to willingly allow themselves or others to interact with an entity in any way.
+3) All Corporation Personnel are not allowed to willingly allow themselves or others to interact with an entity in any way, including Vending Machine-dispensed drinks which have anomalous effects.

 *a) In the event of a valid Innovation Department test described under Article 2, Section 3, Clause 1, only a Test Subject may interact with the entity, unless the entity is obtainable.*